nosarthur/gita/README.md

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)

-Here the color codings denote the four situations between local and remote branches:
+Here the color codings denote the 5 situations between local and remote branches:

 * white: the local branch has no remote branch.
 * green: the local branch is the same as the remote branch.